 Image

-Typically, you do not need to configure a startup command.
-When building the image, its ENTRYPOINT or CMD instruction in the Dockerfile already defines the container's startup command.
+A startup command is usually not required.
+The ENTRYPOINT or CMD instruction in the Dockerfile already defines the container's startup command.

-For example, the following command in the Dockerfile runs when the container starts.
+For example, the following Dockerfile command runs when the container starts.

 In the Startup Command section, select a script interpreter, such as >_ /bin/sh or >_ /bin/bash.
 Ensure the chosen interpreter exists in your image.